mapwatch/mapwatch/CONTRIBUTING.md

 * Draft the next release, so CI can post previews of the next version:
   * Bump the version number in [electron's package.json](https://github.com/mapwatch/mapwatch/blob/master/packages/electron2/package.json), probably with `npm version patch`.
 Commit and push.
   * [Create a draft release on the releases page](https://github.com/mapwatch/mapwatch/releases).
 Name and tag should match the above package.json version, with a leading `v` - `v1.0.2`, for example.

+# PoE content updates

+We pull lots of data from the PoE game files.
+This isn't done manually - once a day, the [continuous integration robot](https://github.com/mapwatch/mapwatch/blob/master/.github/workflows/assets-export.yml) checks if PoE's had a recent patch.
+If so, it automatically sends the datamined output as a pull request, [like this one](https://github.com/mapwatch/mapwatch/pull/153) (TODO pick a better PR example).

+We pull some data from the [PoE wiki](https://pathofexile.gamepedia.com/) and [official PoE API](https://www.pathofexile.com/developer/docs/api-resource-leagues) too.
+This is also the [CI robot's job](https://github.com/mapwatch/mapwatch/blob/master/.github/workflows/datamine-wiki.yml); it will automatically send pull requests [like this one](https://github.com/mapwatch/mapwatch/pull/154).

 # Resources